Nov 21, 2024

 Welcome

-The Financial Aid Department administers several state and federal financial aid programs to help Union College of Union County, NJ (Union College) students meet their college expenses.
+The Financial Aid Department administers several state and federal financial aid programs to help UCNJ Union College of Union County, NJ students meet their college expenses.
 Financial aid awards include grants, scholarships, loans, federal work study, or any combination of these.
-All communication to students concerning financial aid is sent to their Union College email, and students are responsible for checking their email regularly.
+All communication to students concerning financial aid is sent to their UCNJ email, and students are responsible for checking their email regularly.
 Although the Financial Aid Staff makes every effort to inform students of financial aid guidelines, the ultimate responsibility for complying with federal aid regulations is that of the student.
 Students are encouraged to apply for financial aid before May 15th to be considered for the maximum eligibility.

 Application Procedures